bassdude5/VisitorPattern_BST/readme.txt

 This program uses the following debug value scheme:
 0 - No debug value (basic output)
 1 - Print to stdout each time a constructor is called, and with what
-     parameters the constructor was called with
+     parameters the constructor was called with (excluding node class) 2 - Print to stdout each time a new tree is created
-2 - Print to stdout each time a new tree is created
+3 - Print to stdout each time a node constructor is called

 ========================================================================
 Error Values: